 If you're not ready to splurge on a premium bike, we highly recommend a more affordable fat tire electric bike, the Ecotric fat tire electric bike.
 The no-frills bike has everything you need (500-watt motor and seven-speed shifting) and nothing you don't (lights and fenders, for example).

-If you often need to charge your device on the go, consider a bike with a built-in USB charging port.
+Want to charge your phone as you ride?
+Consider a bike with a built-in USB charging port.
 Commuters and city riders may prefer a bike frame that folds flat for easier storage.
 Wondering how to transport such a big bike?
 We've got you covered with these best bike racks for heavy e-bikes.

 While most fat tire e-bikes have multiple speeds, you'll want to have enough gear selection if you're a heavier rider, or if you plan on taking the bike off-road.
-Some riders appreciate the convenience of a twist throttle, which instantly boosts power so that you can go that much faster.
+Some bikes have a twist throttle, which instantly boosts power so that you can go that much faster.

 Many of the best fat tire electric bikes offer three modes: full electric, pedal-assist and manual.
 Other considerations include the maximum speed and battery range, and whether the fat tire electric bike and its battery pack are weather-resistant if you can't avoid riding in inclement weather.